Mildew and mould aren’t the same. Learn how to tell the difference and deal with them quickly

 "For the average consumer, understanding the differences between mould and mildew will be difficult," says Meaco’s Managing Director Chris Michael.
 "Mildew is a form of mould, but it is still a type of mould and as such should be treated in the same way, in that having mould or mildew growth is bad news and is an indication that you have a damp issue."

-What does mould look like?
+What does mould and mildew look and smell like?

 What causes mould and mildew?